-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$20 to \$30
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$20 to \$30.

 Journalism Internship (3 CR)

 Prerequisites: Instructor approval; completion of six credit hours in journalism/media communications at JCCC or another college with a minimum grade of "C" in those 6 hours.